This year, your seasonal allergies came with a sore throat and fever. But is that normal?

 If you think you have COVID-19, there are a couple steps you should take to make sure you get the right care and keep others safe.

-• Get care and treatment from home if needed – Like we mentioned earlier, mild COVID-19 symptoms can often be treated at home.
-But if your symptoms seem more severe or you’re at higher risk for severe COVID-19, get care from home.
-Our primary care doctors and clinicians offer video visits and our online clinic, Virtuwell, can offer treatment 24/7.
+- Get care and treatment from home if needed – Like we mentioned earlier, mild COVID-19 symptoms can often be treated at home.
+But if your symptoms seem more severe or you’re at higher risk for severe COVID-19, you can easily get care from home.
+Our primary care doctors and clinicians offer video visits.
+And with our online clinic, Virtuwell, you can get care anywhere.

 Think that it’s probably allergies?
 Here’s what you can do